ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 Inference does not cross file boundaries.
-If local annotations subject to inference appear in the type of a module (e.g. since they can appear in function types, see below) then inference will resolve them according to what appears in the `.mli`.
-If there is no `.mli` file, then inference will always choose global for anything that can be accessed from another file.
+If local annotations subject to inference appear in the type of a module (e.g. since they can appear in function types, see below) then inference will resolve them according to what appears in the mli.
+If there is no mli file, then inference will always choose global for anything that can be accessed from another file.

 Local annotations (or the lack thereof) in the mli don't affect inference